urcsc170/2021-spring-csc170/syllabus.md

 <u>Late assignments will not be graded</u> unless *a prior arrangement* has been made with the student's assigned TA to get an extension by one or two days.
 Extensions will only be granted two or three times, maximum, per semester, at the discretion of the TA.

-## Texts and Materials
-**No textbook:** this course does not use a textbook.
-All information required to pass the course comes from the recorded lectures so watching the lectures in Panopto is mandatory.

-### Personal Computer and Software
-In addition to the hosted Web service, provided by the University, students will need to use a personal computer (PC or Mac) with specific capabilities and software installed:

-- A code editor
-- FTP software
-- An updated, popular web browser
-- A reliable Internet connection
-- A local "web stack" (in the second half of the semester)

-If a student does not have a personal computer with these capabilities, the University provides open labs at various locations on campus that they can use directly or through remote access.
-Those computers have all the required capabilities and software installed and they are supported by University IT.
-To access the University computers go to: [desktop.rochester.edu](https://desktop.rochester.edu)

-For reference: during lectures the professor will be using a **Macbook** and **Windows PC** (alternatively) and a code editor: **Sublime Text, version 3** ([www.sublimetext.com/3](http://www.sublimetext.com/3)).
-For FTP demonstrations, the professor will use **Cyberduck** (for Mac, [cyberduck.io](http://cyberduck.io)) and **WinSCP** (for PC, [winscp.net/eng/download.php](http://winscp.net/eng/download.php)).
-Demonstrations during the lecture and in labs will be done using **Google Chrome**.

-Mid-way through the semester, the professor will introduce web server software that students can optionally install on their own computer.
-The software can be installed using the free version of: MAMP (for both PC and Mac, www.mamp.info/en)
+The grade for assignments not turned-in on time with no prior arrangement for an extension will be zero.

 ## Academic Honesty
 Violation of the College's Honesty Policy is a serious violation of the trust upon which our academic community depends.
-A common form of academic dishonesty is plagiarism: the representation of another person’s work as one’s own, or the attempt “to blur the line between one’s own ideas or words and those borrowed from another source.” ([Council of Writing Program Administrators, December 30, 2019,](http://wpacouncil.org/aws/CWPA/pt/sd/news_article/272555/_PARENT/layout_details/false)).
+A common form of academic dishonesty is plagiarism: the representation of another person’s work as one’s own, or the attempt “to blur the line between one’s own ideas or words and those borrowed from another source.” ([Council of Writing Program Administrators, January 2003, published online December 2019](http://wpacouncil.org/aws/CWPA/pt/sd/news_article/272555/_PARENT/layout_details/false)).
 More specifically for CSC 170, **computer code (HTML, CSS, PHP, or JavaScript) submitted for grading, that was copied from another source in part or whole without acknowledgment is plagiarism**.
 To protect yourself, in the programming world, citations of sources may be placed in the "code comments" of submitted files.

 ### Industry Practices
 In the web development industry it is common for professional developers to inspect, i.e. look and study someone else's code for the purposes of *inspiration*.
 In fact, that's how good developers get better, and in the industry, it's encouraged.
 But here in academia there is a line between inspection for inspiration versus plagiarism.
 Students must be very careful to not copy other students' code and submit it as their own without proper attribution.
 In cases where plagiarism is evident, the University’s rules governing academic dishonesty will be followed.
 As required by College policy, all instances of plagiarism are reported to the College Board of Academic Honesty.
 For the complete College honesty policy, see: [www.rochester.edu/college/honesty](http://www.rochester.edu/college/honesty)